v0.2.0 · Open Source · MIT License

 Start building reactive apps today

 One Go library.
 One subscribe call.
+Built-in WebSocket.
+React, Vue, Svelte.
 Real-time data sync that just works.